maxblum/hatchjs/README.md

 ### [./lib][lib]

 Hatch core.
 Contains API and core implementation.
+API is accessible in code as follows:

 ### [./hatch_modules][modules]